Ari-Glikman/DataCollection/README.md

 It displays information about the global and database displayed in the table in a more digestible manner.
 There are 3 graphs: one displaying the history of the data, the second displaying the historic sizes of a chosen global, either through the dropdown or a search, and finally there is an overview of all global sizes.
 At the bottom there is a table where one enters how many globals to display and it presents them ordered by size.
 The %Change column is highlighted yellow for a minimal change in size, green for a decrease in size, and red for a significant increase in size.

-The step-by-step instructions on how to install this will be released in the near future.
-However, note that no further functionality is presented here, it is just a means to extract the data from the tables listed above and make it more human friendly.
-All data of significance is stored in the tables themselves and analysis can be done on them.
+Find step-by-step instructions on how to set this up [here](https://github.com/Ari-Glikman/DataCollection-UI)

 Contact Ari @ Ari.Glikman@InterSystems.com with any questions or suggestions.